ETS-Android3/Reco/README.md

 ### Setup
 In order to run the Stripe API successfully, open Reco/server in terminal.
-Use the follwoing command to install the necessary packages to run the backend server:
+Use the following command to install the necessary packages to run the backend server:
 ```bash
 npm install
 ```